jdcarteruvm/MooseInTheHouse/README.md

 			Note the main method with test cases (ongoing at this point) as a model of the kind of documented testing we can reference in our deliverable due Wednesday.
 We should have something similar for each class in our program - excluding GUI classes.

 4/15: (Jon) I added an updated GUI class that shows some rudimentary card objects - more of a hack than anything - also added a GUI_test outline to help guide GUI development

+4/19: (Jon) I updated the GameBoardTest class.
+It's now linked to a deck so it is essentially a prototype for our draw pile.
+It's a little wonky if you don't drag the card to the right place, but that's because the default action I envision in the situation, adding it to the hand, doesn't exist yet.
+Also updated Card and House and some of the pictures for consistent so the GUI can grab the pictures.